vondele/cdbexplore/Readme.md

-chessdbq   : Number of positions requested to cdb. enqueued   : Number of positions that did not exist in the database but have been added as part of the search. date       : ... you guessed it total time : Time spent in milliseconds since the start of the search. req. time  : Average time needed to get a cdb list of moves for a position (including those that required enqueuing).
+chessdbq   : Number of positions requested to cdb. enqueued   : Number of positions that did not exist in the database but have been added as part of the search. date       : ... you guessed it total time : Time spent since the start of the search. req. time  : Average time (in milliseconds) needed to get a cdb list of moves for a position (including those that required enqueuing).
 URL        : Link displaying the found PV in chessdb.
 ```